lynnhlaing/cloth-repattern/README.md

 ### To-Do
 - Find image dataset
 - Edge detection to find cloth edges - COMPLETE
-- Cloth edge selection using information from edge detection - INITIAL FINISHED.
-REMOVE HUMAN MODEL FROM MASK.
+- Cloth edge selection using information from edge detection - COMPLETE
-- Cloth silhouette mask generation - SET UP
+- Cloth silhouette mask generation - COMPLETE
-- Preserve depth and edge details within mask so the repattern is not flat.
+- Preserve depth and edge details within mask so the repattern is not flat. - COMPLETE

 ## Texture Repatterning

 ### To-Do
-- Find textures to repattern from.
+- Find textures to repattern from. - COMPLETE
-- **Texture Synthesis**: Look to preserve details of textures
+- **Texture Synthesis**: Look to preserve details of textures - COMPLETE
-- **Texture Transfer**: Look to maintain depth and detail from original image in repatterned texture.
+- **Texture Transfer**: Look to maintain depth and detail from original image in repatterned texture. - COMPLETE
-- Output retextured images.
+- Output retextured images. -COMPLETE

 ## Results